nelsonfleig/fresh-greens/README.md

 queries/mutations/subscriptions in the web client, run `yarn codegen` to sync the schemas and generate new frontend code.

+Be careful to be in the right package folder when installing dependencies.
+Although dependencies in this monorepo are stored on the top level node_modules, they must be installed in their corresponding package.json.

 ## Contributing

 Use `yarn commit` or `git cz` if you have `commitizen` installed globally to check for linting